My goal was to have at least one name

 December 26

 Elizabeth Russell.
-Born

-December 26, 1754, England Died 1822, Toronto,
+December 26, 1754, England Died 1822,

-Upper Canada (now Ontario).
-After the death of
+Toronto, Upper Canada (now Ontario).
+After the

-older half brother, Peter.
+with her older half brother, Peter.
 Peter was an

 administrator in the colony.
 She became an able